trax-project/trax3-moodle-xapi-agent/docs/configuration.md

 - **Grading:** a statement is generated every time a user validates a grade on a course module.
 By default, the `scored`, `passed` and `failed` verbs are used.
 When a teacher manually removes a grade, a statement with the `voided-grade` verb is generated.

+- **Authentication:** a statement is generated every time a user logs-in or logs-out of the Moodle platform.
+By default, the `looged-in` and `logged-out` verbs are used.

 - **H5P:** all the H5P statements are captured and improved.
 Check-out the [H5P](./h5p.md) documentation page.

 If you want to get more details about the generated statements, you should refer to the [xAPI profile](./xapi-profile.md) associated with this plugin.

 If you don't want to apply this profile and prefer defining your own statements, read the next paragraph.

+#### System level events

+In order to track events which do not come from a course (e.g. authentication events), you must configure the following options.

+**LRS:**

+- **No LRS:** no xAPI statement will be generated.
+- **Production LRS:** statement will be sent to the production LRS.
+- **Test LRS:** statement will be sent to the test LRS, if you configured it.

+**Events mode:**

+- **Events not catched:** no xAPI statement will be generated from Moodle events.
+- **Events catched in real time:** statement will be generated from real time Moodle events.
+- **Events collected from the log store:** statement will be generated from the Moodle logs store (database)

+When choosing **Events collected from the log store**, you have to define the date of the first logs to take into account, with the **Logs recorded since** field.

+#### Development

-#### xAPI modeling
+**Custom xAPI modeling plugin**

-By default, this plugin conforms with an [xAPI profile](./xapi-profile.md) which defines all the generated statements.
+By default, the TRAX xAPI Agent plugin conforms with an [xAPI profile](./xapi-profile.md) which defines all the generated statements.
 However, you are free to define your own statements.
 In order to do this, you need to implement *templates* and *modelers* in a local plugin, following the [customization guidelines](./customization.md).
 By default, this local plugin is named **trax_xapi_custom**, but you are free to change it in the **Customization plugin**.

+**Dev tools**

+Currently, this consists in giving access to a test page from the xAPI block (site admin only).

 ## Course block